KeerthiSujithaP/URL-Generator/README.md

 To run the project on Visual Studio we can use

 python app.py

+Later the flask server run on the local host, to view this we can copy paste the local host address in any browser and see it.

 ## Usage
 User have enter the login detals as username and password